Do mathematics students rely on university library services?

 How should universities respond to library feedback from mathematics students?

-Students notice when their input leads to visible change.
-A simple “you said, we did” cycle that names actions by subject or cohort, signposts timelines, and tracks tone over time builds trust.
-Use NSS open-text alongside local pulse surveys to prioritise actions on IT reliability, space management and resource discoverability.
-Streamlined channels between library, IT and programme teams speed responses and make accountability explicit.
+Students notice when feedback leads to visible change.
+A simple "you said, we did" cycle that names actions by subject or cohort, sets out timelines, and tracks tone over time builds trust.
+Use NSS open-text alongside local pulse surveys to prioritise action on IT reliability, space management, and resource discoverability.
+Clear channels between library, IT, and programme teams speed up responses and make accountability easier to see.

 What software access do mathematics students need from the library?

-Ready access to MATLAB, Python, Maple and related tools underpins applied coursework and research.
-Libraries should provide current versions, reliable licensing, and clear guidance on access from personal devices and campus machines.
-Short workshops, drop-in clinics and concise how-to materials increase uptake and reduce support requests.
-Collaboration with academic staff aligns software provision with module delivery and assessment timing.
+Ready access to MATLAB, Python, Maple, and related tools underpins applied coursework and research.
+Libraries should provide current versions, reliable licensing, and clear guidance for access on personal devices as well as campus machines.
+Short workshops, drop-in clinics, and concise how-to materials improve uptake while reducing support requests.
+Collaboration with academic staff keeps software provision aligned with module delivery and assessment timing.

 How Student Voice Analytics helps you

 Student Voice Analytics turns NSS and local open-text into topic and sentiment metrics for Library, with drill-down to mathematics.
-It surfaces where tone diverges, such as IT reliability or space access, and supports like-for-like comparisons by subject and demographic.
-Providers use the platform to prioritise fixes with programme teams, publish concise “you said, we did” updates, and monitor whether changes improve student experience over time.
+It shows where tone diverges, such as IT reliability or access to study space, and supports like-for-like comparisons by subject and demographic.
+Providers use the platform to prioritise fixes with programme teams, publish concise "you said, we did" updates, and monitor whether changes improve the student experience over time.
+Explore Student Voice Analytics to see where library experience is supporting mathematics students, and where friction is still slowing them down.

 Request a walkthrough